 I take the blocky, old plastic Nokia from him and say hello to the voice on the other end of the line.
 That voice asks me the same questions the officer asked mere seconds ago, but with less of an accent.
 He says I need to come to the police station and pay a fee.
-I look up at the officer whose phone I’m listening to and notice that he seems to be watching me closely, waiting for some kind of indication that I’m going to…what?…give in?
+I look up at the officer whose phone I’m listening to and notice that he seems to be watching me closely, waiting for some kind of indication that I’m going to…what?
 Offer a bribe?

 It’s at this point that I decide my tactic of going with the flow and being completely cooperative wasn’t working.
 I solidify my stance, square my shoulders and make firm eye contact with the officer standing in front of me.
-Into the phone I say “My wife and I have already registered at the police station.
-We had to file that paperwork in order to rent the apartment that we are now living in.
+Into the phone I say, “My wife and I have already registered at the police station.
+We had to file paperwork in order to rent the apartment that we are now living in.
 Perhaps this is something you should bring up with the landlord if there’s an issue.”
 I then proceed to list off a string of names of other people he could take it up with, the tone of my voice indicating these are names he should recognize.

-Apparently, something in my presentation is working, or otherwise they’re just getting sick of dealing with a Westerner who apparently knows enough locals (and enough about the local legalities) to earn them nothing but grief and paperwork.
+Apparently, something in my presentation is working, or otherwise they’re just getting sick of dealing with a Westerner who apparently knows enough locals (and enough about the local legal system) to earn them nothing but grief and paperwork.
 I hand the phone back to the officer, and his face and stance softens.
 He says “You and your wife cannot,” he holds his arm up as if sitting with a woman in the back of a taxi.
 “It’s not done here.”

 From there, I’m walked back to the cab, and we drive back home, arriving a few minutes later.

-During the ride, I explain to Jóna that I’m pretty sure the cops were looking for a bribe — a not-uncommon occurrence hereabouts — but that because I seemed willing to go back to the police station with them should it come to that, they didn’t push the issue and instead leaned on the excuse they had used to pull us over: indecent conduct.
+During the ride, I explain to Jóna that I’m pretty sure the cops were looking for a bribe, a not-uncommon occurrence hereabouts, but that because I seemed willing to go back to the police station with them should it come to that, they didn’t push the issue and instead leaned on the excuse they had used to pull us over: indecent conduct.